jeffthomasiii/Just-a-Thought-Blog/_posts/2025-07-21-When-Silence-Isn’t-Submission.md

 Part of the problem is language.
 We call politicians our “leaders.”
 But that’s not what they are.

 In America, we don’t elect leaders, we elect **representatives**.
 That’s not a small distinction.
-A leader casts vision and commands followers.
+A leader casts vision and invites others to follow.
 A representative speaks on behalf of others, *on behalf of us*.
 And when they fail to do that, we don’t bow our heads and hope.
 We speak up, show up, or vote them out.

+But here’s what we must not forget:
+**We’re also commanded to pray for them.** Whether we agree with their policies or not, Scripture calls us to lift up “kings and all who are in authority” (1 Timothy 2:1–2).
+That doesn’t mean we endorse every decision.
+It means we approach every situation with humility, and our first posture is prayer, not outrage.

+And if we are led to speak, we speak in love.
+We speak with clarity.
+But we do not remain silent.

 If we forget that, we stop acting like a free people.
 And we stop living like a sent people.